-Writing Case, Josef Hoffmann, Wiener Werkstatte, circa 1924, Leather Gold Embossed
+Writing Case, design Josef Hoffmann and Mathilde Flogl, by manufactured Wiener Werkstatte, circa 1924, Leather gold embossing, marked

 In the 1920s, the leather department of the Wiener Werkstatte produced high quality leather objects.
 From five feet tower cabinets designed by Otto Prutscher to match cases by Josef Hoffmann they produced most of their items in gold embossed goat leather.